Deep Legendre Transform: Numerical experiments

-We first approximate $f^* \colon D \to \R$ with various neural network architectures, including standard multi-layer perceptrons (MLPs), residual networks (ResNets), and input convex neural networks (ICNNs).
-MLPs use two hidden layers with 128 units and GELU activation.
-ResNets apply GELU in two residual blocks, each containing two dense layers, resulting in a 4-layer architecture with skip connections.
-MLP_ICNNs use the same layer structure as MLPs but constrain hidden weights to be non-negative and apply softplus activations to ensure convexity.
-ICNNs follow \citet{Amos2017}, using softplus and non-negative weights in the two hidden layers, along with input skip connections for convexity.
-We initialized the parameters with Gaussian initialization, but for ICNN, the weights are squared.
+We first approximate $f^* \colon D \to \R$ with different neural networks such as standard multi-layer perceptrons (MLPs), residual networks (ResNets) and input convex neural networks (ICNNs).
+We use MLPs with two hidden layers containing 128 units and GELU activation.
+Our ResNets have two residual blocks, each containing two dense layers, resulting in a 4-layer architecture with skip connections and GELU activation.
+The employed MLP-ICNNs have the same architecture as the MLPs but constrain hidden weights to be non-negative and apply softplus activations to ensure convexity.
+The ICNNs are specified as in \citet{Amos2017}, using softplus activation and non-negative weights in two hidden layers along with input skip connections.
+Parameters were initialized according to a Gaussian distribution, but for ICNN, the weights were squared to ensure non-negativity.
 For training, we used the Adam optimizer\footnote{see \citet{Adam}}.

-To validate our Deep Legendre Transform (DLT) approach, we benchmark it against direct learning of the convex conjugate (i.e., trained on pairs $(y, f^*(y))$) in cases where $f^*$ is known analytically.
-This comparison is crucial, as it establishes an upper bound on achievable performance.
-We compare our implicit method that trains $g_{\theta}$ to satisfy $g_{\theta}(\nabla f(x)) \approx \langle x, \nabla f(x)\rangle - f(x)$ against direct learning that trains the same NN to approximate $f^*$ directly as a target function.

-Our experiments with several convex functions across different dimensions\footnote{Additional multidimensional experiments demonstrating that DLT is \textit{statistically} identical to direct learning of the known conjugate in terms of time and errors are in the supplementary material. } demonstrate that the performance of DLT is identical to direct learning in terms of both residual errors and computation time, as shown in Table \ref{Tab:quad,neg_log,neg_ent:10,20,50_comp}.
-This equivalence is maintained across all network architectures tested, confirming that our method's performance is only constrained by the neural networks' inherent ability to approximate multidimensional functions, not by the implicit formulation itself.
-ResNet consistently provides the best approximation results despite not guaranteeing convexity, while MLP_ICNN shows limitations due to the lack of residual connections, resulting in significantly higher error rates across all test functions.
+As a first test, we compare DLT in the three cases of Table \ref{table:expl}, where $f^*$ is known analytically, to directly learning $f^*$ using pairs $(y_i, f^*(y_i))$ as targets.
+Table \ref{table:bench} shows that DLT matches the performance of direct learning both in terms of approximation accuracy and training time.
+This empirical finding is maintained across different network architectures and dimensions, confirming that the performance of DLT is only constrained by the neural networks' capacity to approximate multidimensional functions and not by its implicit formulation.
+In our experiments, ResNet provided the best approximations despite not guaranteeing convexity, while MLP-ICNN showed limitations due to the lack of skip connections compared to ICNN\footnote{Additional multidimensional experiments confirming that DLT has the same performance as direct learning of known conjugates in terms of approximation accuracy and training time are given in the Appendix.}.